 - Danger Sense: The armor is also seemingly able to sense danger and specially Trigon.

-Wonder Girl also wield a pair of indestructible bracelets.
-These can be used to counter attacks like bullet fire, but the bracelets also has unique ability to create force-field when put together.
+Wonder Girl also wields a pair of indestructible bracelets.
+These can be used to counter attacks like bullet fire, but the bracelets also have unique ability to create force-field when put together.

 In Other Media

 Wonder Girl's animated debut is in the "Young Justice: Invasion" episode "Happy New Year!".
 After joining "The Team" sometime between 2011 and 2016, She is first shown alongside Batgirl confronting Lobo.
 She is shown to enjoy fighting, even if her opponent (in this case Lobo) is much larger than she is.
 Cassie also has a tendency to easily lose focus when impressed by something (such as praising Wonder Woman after seeing her demonstrate her strength), despite the fact that they were on a mission.

 She loves to fight (enjoying missions where there will a physical confrontation) and is more or less displeased with sitting on the sidelines.